Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Implementation in the Ising model

+As explained at the previous section, the core of the quantum construction is based on two elementary operations. $\sigma_x$ that flip spins and the Hadamard gate $H$ that replace the statistical mixtures by superpositions.
+One can observe that combinations of these two operations, $\sigma_x H$ or $H\sigma_x$, are also valid that creates superpositions.
+Then, one wonders if it is possible to construct different quantum extensions based in these elemental operations.
+Considering the minimal set $g:=\bs{\{}\sigma_x, H\bs{\}}$ along with the multiplication operation, it is not difficult to show that the following group can be constructed

+You should notice that $\mc{G}$ contains the identity, $\one$, and given that every element of the set is unitary its inverse exists.
+To generate different quantum extensions in terms of the matrix $X$, here we propose that $X$ is an element of the set $\mc{G}^{\otimes 2}$, whenever the conditions to be a quantum extension defined in the previous section are satisfied.
+The results are summarized in Table \ref{tab:Set-of-QE}.
+Take for example, the two basic quantum extensions defined in Ref. \cite{MontesBiswasGorin22}, HAD-0 and SYH-0 which in our construction can be identified as $X\in\{H_0, S_0\}$ respectively, where

+\paragraph{Equivalent quantum extensions:} In the Table~\ref{tab:Set-of-QE}, we observe all the possible combinations that produces valid quantum extensions, but several of them are equivalent, such that we can reduce the set from 32 to the following set of 12 different quantum extensions

-here $\one$ stands for the identity operation for a single-spin.
-To approximate the classical process one can perform projective measurements in the standard basis with a certain rate, as shown in \cite{MontesBiswasGorin22}.
-Here we follow a different approach, instead of projective measurements, we propose alternative versions of the quantum extension.
-At the beginning of the evolution all these quantum extensions are equivalent to each other, in the sense that they introduce approximately the same amount of coherence into the system, however, the behavior of the macroscopic observables for later times is very different, to the extent of being opposite with respect to the classical process.
-This apparent paradox is explained by observing different dissipation rates in the coherences of the different quantum extensions.
-This is a consequence of the local phases introduced by the operation $S$ along the chain during the evolution.
+At the beginning of the evolution all these quantum extensions introduce approximately the same amount of coherence into the system, however, the behavior of the macroscopic observables for later times is very different, to the extent of being opposite with respect to the classical process.
+This apparent paradox is addressed by observing different dissipation rates in the coherences of the different quantum extensions.

-To create alternative quantum extensions to Eq.(\ref{Eq:QE-H0}) and Eq.(\ref{Eq:QE-S0}), we again rely on the elementary operations for a single spin, $H$ and $S$, but applied in different sub-spaces of the three-spin subsystem, as shown below: $X\in\{H_1, H_2, S_2, S_1\}$ with the following definitions